AMD Platform Security Processor: Boot process

 The PSP will do further hardware initialization tasks such as reinitialize DRAM.
-The PSP may perform additional verification steps and if the system is deemed secure, the PSP will finds and loads UEFI firmware within the SPI ROM, thus starts x86 cores.
+The PSP may perform additional verification steps and if the system is deemed secure, the PSP will find and load UEFI firmware within the SPI ROM, thus starting x86 cores.
 While UEFI firmware and x86 cores is started, the PSP still do some hardware initialization tasks (such as I/O subsystem initialization) and collaborate with UEFI firmware in the boot process.

 Reported vulnerabilities

 In September 2017, Google security researcher Cfir Cohen reported a vulnerability to AMD of a PSP subsystem that could allow an attacker access to passwords, certificates, and other sensitive information; a patch was rumored to become available to vendors in December 2017.

-In March 2018, an Israeli IT security company reported a handful of allegedly serious flaws related to the PSP in AMD's Zen architecture CPUs (EPYC, Ryzen, Ryzen Pro, and Ryzen Mobile) that could allow malware to run and gain access to sensitive information.
+In March 2018, Israeli computer security firm CTS Labs claimed to have discovered major vulnerabilities in Zen chipset PSPs, affecting Epyc, Ryzen, Ryzen Pro, and Ryzen Mobile.
+Independent security experts agreed that the flaws were genuine, but that they were not as severe as claimed, requiring local administrator access to exploit.
 AMD announced firmware updates to handle these flaws.
-Their validity from a technical standpoint was upheld by independent security experts who reviewed the disclosures, although the high risks claimed by CTS Labs were dismissed, leading to claims that the flaws were published for the purpose of stock manipulation.
+CTS Labs publicized the findings after giving AMD only 24 hours to respond, leading to claims that the flaws were published for the purpose of stock manipulation.